the-lupaxa-project/.github/CODE_OF_CONDUCT.md

     <br />
     <em>
         Where exploration meets precision.<br />
-        Where the untamed meets engineering.
+        Where the untamed meets the engineered.
     </em>
 </p>